-After the morning group lessons, it is lunchtime for the children attending for a full day, and playtime for the morning children.
+After the morning group lessons, it is gym/park time for all the children.
 Weather permitting we go to the Hamline Playground, a pleasant 2-block walk in the spring and fall.
 We also have a large adjoining gymnasium, which we rely upon during the winter months.
 Gym activities include a free-play period followed by group games usually.
 A variety of equipment is available, but the children love our twenty-foot gym mat (for gymnastics or creative activities during free play).
 Games vary as the year progresses and reflect the interests of the group.
 Children who may be initially too shy to try a new game are encouraged to watch for a bit before participating.
 Most become enthusiastic participants very quickly.

-The afternoon snack and a beverage are served beginning at about 12:50.
-At 2:15 it is time for the gym or playground for all children, and a story time follows to ease us into the late afternoon activities for those who stay beyond 3:00.
+The afternoon snack and a beverage are served beginning at about 1:30 p.m..
 Special late-afternoon activities include art projects, group board games or more physical activities such as beanbag toss or musical chairs, etc. The full classroom is open at this time.
 The activities depend upon the interests of the children on a given day, and we are very flexible.

 A late afternoon snack is available as well.
 Children depart at the time arranged by their parents, and leave with memories of an interesting day and enthusiasm for the next.